NORFOLK INDUSTRIAL ARCHAEOLOGY SOCIETY

 The current annual membership subscription is £17 individual, £20 for two persons living at the same address.

-Members receive the Newsletter three times a year, and an annual Journal or other publication.
+Members receive the PDF Newsletter , and most years a printed Journal or other publication.

-Members can also buy other Society Publicaations at a discounted Members price, including extra copies to give as gifts.
+Members can also buy Society Publications at a discounted Members price, including extra copies to give as gifts.

 Members are welcome at any Society meeting with no additional charge, however you must observe site safety on field meetings.